-Certain holders of five percent or more of our voting securities and stockholders who are affiliated with certain of our directors have agreed to purchase an aggregate of 2,499,999 shares of our common stock in this offering at the initial public offering price.
-The foregoing discussion and tables do not reflect any purchases in this offering by these stockholders.
+Certain holders of five percent or more of our voting securities and stockholders who are affiliated with certain of our directors have indicated an interest in purchasing up to an aggregate of approximately \$15.0 million in shares of our common stock in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
+The foregoing discussion and tables do not reflect any potential purchases in this offering by these potential investors.